aicd-me/garbrain/garbicz_faq_chunked(en).md

 ## Lost & Found
 **Topic:** Lost & Found
-**Content:** Lost & Found items are handled at the infopoint.
+**Content:** Lost & Found items are handled at the Infopoint (Festival Info).
 As festival organizers in Poland we have legal obligations.
-During the festival, we secure items in a safe place at our infopoint, record the find, and do our best to return lost items immediately.
+During the festival, we secure items in a safe place at our Infopoint (Festival Info), record the find, and do our best to return lost items immediately.
 After the festival, unclaimed items must be handed over to Polish authorities according to Polish law.
 Ordinary items go to Starostwo Powiatowe w Sulęcinie (county office) at Lipowa 18, 69-200 Sulęcin, Poland.
 Valuable items and documents go to the police station.
 Items are kept for 1 year from the date of notification.
 Contact: verloren@garbiczfestival.com

 ## Musicians & DJ
 **Topic:** Musicians & DJ